D-STAR: Dual Simultaneously Transmitting and Reflecting Reconfigurable Intelligent Surfaces for Joint Uplink/Downlink Transmission: Numerical Results

 \section{Numerical Results}

 We consider a single JUD BS serving four groups of users with each having $K_{u}=2$ users $\forall u\in \mathcal{U}$.
 The relative distances of the BS, D-STAR and the users are depicted in Fig. \ref{dist}.
 The BS is equipped with $[8,24]$ transmit and receive antennas, whilst the user equipment is equipped with a single antenna.
 The transmit power of the BS and of the user is set to $30$ and $20$ dBm, respectively.
+The channel follows Rician fading \cite{star_cite2}, including the deterministic line-of-sight (LoS) components of the array response and the NLoS components modeled as Rayleigh fading.
+Note that the direct link possesses much more LoS components than NLoS paths, whilst only NLoS components are considered between the BS and the D-STAR as well as between the D-STAR and the users.
 We use an identical number of elements for the two STAR-RISs, i.e., $M_x=M, \forall x\in \mathcal{X}$.
 The UL rate requirement is set to $1$ bps/Hz.
 The channels obeys uncorrelated Rayleigh fading with noise power of $-80$ dBm.
 Moreover, we utilize the popular optimization tool CVX \cite{cvx} as our optimal policy for our DBAP scheme in the context of the D-STAR.
 All simulations are averaged over $100$ Monte Carlo runs.
 The remaining system parameters of the proposed D-STAR architecture are listed in Table \ref{Parameter}.
+In Fig. \ref{conv}, we can observe that the proposed DBAP scheme in D-STAR converges both with and without coupled phase shifts.
+We can infer from the figure that slower convergence is attained in a coupled-phase scenario owing to the quantized nature of the solutions in $\eqref{S}$, imposing a modest rate degradation of less than $2\%$.
+Moreover, in Fig. \ref{qos}, we evaluate the feasibility for different UL rate constraints, where the feasibility rate is defined as the probability of the results satisfying UL constraints.
+We can observe that more stringent service requirement will lead to a reduced data rate as well as fewer feasible solutions owing to the increasingly insufficient resources in terms of D-STAR elements and BS antennas.